-As an example for how these indices work, a retiree whose final salary was $100,000 would have accumulated $957,000.
-Given current interest rates and longevity, the cost of a real dollar of lifetime income for the couple is $26.74.
-Retirement savings could purchase of $35,800 of inflation-adjusted lifetime income.
-This represents at 35.8% replacement rate from pre-retirement salary.
+For an example about how these indices work, a retiree whose final salary was $100,000 would have accumulated $990,000 most recently.
+Given current interest rates and longevity, these retirement savings could purchase about $31,900 of inflation-adjusted lifetime income.
+This represents at 31.9% replacement rate from pre-retirement salary.

-Next, I estimate sustainable spending rates with specified allowances for portfolio depletion using volatile investment portfolios (stock and bond funds).
+Next, I estimate sustainable spending rates with specified allowances for retirement risk using volatile investment portfolios (stock and bond funds).
 These strategies have greater downside risk which is why the sustainable spending rate can potentially be less than found with dedicated income.
-However, these strategies also have greater upside growth potential to allow for more future spending or to provide a greater legacy.
-Upside potential is not reflected in the table.
+By investing in stocks, retirees hope for greater spending power through market growth, but they have to spend conservatively to self-manage both the longevity risk and the risk that markets do not cooperate and returns are low.
+If markets do fine, these strategies also have greater upside growth potential to allow for more future spending or to provide a greater legacy.

 Attention often turns to the 4% rule, which is a simple rule-of-thumb to guide retirement spending.
 It is the highest withdrawal rate that would have worked with historical U.S. market returns for someone adjusting their spending for inflation each year and planning for a 30-year retirement.
 It is important to understand that the 4% rule does not apply today, as retirees face the lowest interest rate environment we have ever seen.
 It also was never meant to apply for those who were not willing to hold at least 50% stocks throughout their retirements.